rcqls/jl4R/README.md

 ## Install

-In a terminal (tested on macOS M1 with julia-1.9.2:) with `julia` and `Rscript` binaries supposed to be in the $PATH$ environment variable,
+In a terminal (tested on macOS M1 with julia-1.9.2:) with `julia` and `Rscript` binaries supposed to be in the `PATH` environment variable,

 ```{bash}
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/rcqls/jl4R/HEAD/inst/install.sh)"